Get on board with food safety audits

 Firstly, they help to ensure that food is safe to eat, by identifying potential hazards and risks such as cross contamination or poor temperature control, auditors can help prevent food borne illnesses from happening.

-Secondly, they check that food businesses are complying with the relevant food safety regulations and standards, including the structure of the walls, floors, ceilings, ventilation, drainage, waste management as well as the safe handling of food.
+Secondly, they check that food businesses are complying with the relevant food safety regulations and standards, including the structure of the walls, floors, ceilings, ventilation, drainage, waste management as well as HACCP documentation.
 This helps to protect consumers and maintain public trust in the food industry.

 Finally, they can help food premises to identify areas where they can improve their processes and procedures.
 This can lead to better efficiency and productivity, as well as improved food safety.